THE CODE CARD

 Information about your privacy and who has access to your file can be found here.
 Under ‘Access’, you will find a list of the GP(s), caregivers and any trusted person or representative with access to your mynexuzhealth record.

-Can I consult mynexuzhealth on my smartphone or tablet?
+Can I consult mynexuzhealth on my mijn smartphone or tablet?

-- You can find our smartphone app in the Google Play Store or scan the QR-code.
+- You can find our app in the Google Play Store and the App Store or scan the QR code.

-For any questions about the application, see the help page.
+- For anyquestions about the application, see our help page.

 If you are at your computer, the helpdesk employees will be able to evaluate the problem better via teamviewer.